 The Nord N100 looks and feels like what you'd expect at this price point — cheap.

 The haptics feel rather weak and hollow, which adds to the overall cheap feeling of the Nord N100.
 The hybrid stereo speakers are loud but lack depth.
 I found the headphone port more useful for wired speakers than headphones, but it’s handy to have either way.

 Overall, the OnePlus Nord looks and feels very cheap.
 This makes sense given the price point, but you shouldn’t expect the same level of build quality as you’d get on more expensive OnePlus phones.
 It’s functional, but it doesn’t stand out from the rest of the market.

 Display: The wrong choice

 - 20:9 aspect ratio

-In 2020, most devices sport high refresh-rate displays.
-Despite some mixed messages and eventual backtracking, the OnePlus Nord N100 follows that trend too, sporting a 6.52-inch 720p 90Hz IPS panel.
-This helps it fit into the mainstream market, but I believe it was the wrong choice for a phone like this.
+In 2021, most devices sport high refresh-rate displays.
+Despite initial mixed messages and eventual backtracking, the OnePlus Nord N100 follows that trend, too, sporting a 6.52-inch 720p 90Hz IPS panel.
+This helps it fit closer to the mainstream market, but I believe it was the wrong choice for a phone like this.

-Firstly, 90Hz displays cost more than 60Hz panels and there’s an argument to be made that OnePlus should’ve instead saved some cash and improved the camera and processor instead.
+Firstly, 90Hz displays cost more than 60Hz panels, and there’s an argument to be made that OnePlus should’ve instead saved some cash and improved the camera and processor instead.
 Secondly, the Snapdragon 460 struggles to hit even 60fps at times, so 90fps seems like too much to expect.
-Thirdly, since the 90Hz mode is adaptive-only, you won’t feel the effects of it all the time.
+Thirdly, since the 90Hz mode is adaptive-only, you won’t feel its effects all the time.